cloudfoundry/docs-bosh/content/azs.md

 disk-ce15e36a-1eeb-45da-494a-7282a56f3b32       1.0 GiB dummy   dummy/93fd5c41-88e2-4b2f-97ae-b064d507f3d5      az3     Fri Nov 18 13:55:17 UTC 2022
 ```

-### Replacing and AZ in an existing deployment
+### Replacing an AZ in an existing deployment

-When replacing an AZ with another, the results are quite straight forward.

-Bosh will delete all existing VMs in the removed AZ.
-If the VM had a persistent disk, that disk will be orphaned.
+When replacing an AZ with another, Bosh will delete all existing VMs in the removed AZ.
+If the deleted VM had a persistent disk, that disk will be orphaned.
 Replacement VMs will be balanced into all AZs.

 ##### bosh vms
 ```